Approximating Pandora's Box with Correlations: A Naive Reduction to

-Therefore $c(\pi) \leq c(\pi')$.
-Also, computing a branch for $\pi$ is as simple as following the corresponding branch of $\pi'$, opening box $j$ instead of box $(j,v)$ and remembering the feedback to know which boxes of $\pi'$ to open in the future.
+Lastly, we argue that any branch of $\pi$ can be computed efficiently.
+To compute a branch for $\pi$, we follow the corresponding branch of $\pi'$.
+As we go along this branch, we open box $j$ whenever $\pi'$ opens box $(j,v)$ and remember the feedback.
+We use the feedback to know which boxes of $\pi'$ to open in the future.
 Hence, we can compute a branch of $\pi$ from $\pi'$ in polynomial time. \end{proof}

-\pbvToPbZero* \begin{proof} Suppose we have an $\alpha$-approximation for $\pbT$.
-Given an instance $\mathcal{I}$ to $\pbv$, we construct the instance $\mathcal{I}'$ for $\pbT$ as described before and then run the approximation algorithm on $\mathcal{I}'$ to get a policy $\pi_\mathcal{I'}$.
+We are now ready to give the proof of Lemma~\ref{thm:pbv_to_pb0}. \begin{proof}[Proof of Lemma~\ref{thm:pbv_to_pb0}] Suppose we have an $\alpha$-approximation for $\pbT$.
+Given an instance $\mathcal{I}$ to $\pbv$, we construct the instance $\mathcal{I}'$ for $\pbT$ as described and then run the approximation algorithm on $\mathcal{I}'$ to get a policy $\pi_\mathcal{I'}$.
 Next, we prune the tree as described in Lemma~\ref{lem:pbv_to_pb0_policies} to get a policy, $\pi_\mathcal{I}$ of no worse cost.
-Also, our policy will use time at most polynomially more than the policy for $\pbT$ since each branch of $\pi_\mathcal{I}$ can be computed in polynomial time from $\pi_\mathcal{I'}$.
+Our policy will use time at most polynomially more than the policy for $\pbT$ since each branch of $\pi_\mathcal{I}$ can be computed in polynomial time from $\pi_\mathcal{I'}$.
 Hence, the runtime is polynomial in the size of $\mathcal{I}'$.
 We also note that we added at most $mn$ total ``final'' boxes to construct our new instance $\mathcal{I}'$, and so this algorithm will run in polynomial time in $m$ and $n$.
-Then, by Lemma~\ref{lem:pbv_to_pb0_policies} and Lemma~\ref{lem:pbv_to_pb0_opts} we know the cost of the constructed policy is
+Thus, by Lemma~\ref{lem:pbv_to_pb0_policies} and Lemma~\ref{lem:pbv_to_pb0_opts} we know the cost of the constructed policy is